This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Tony Cooper

 Three years ago, I had a problem.
-Every week brought another “game-changing” tool that would revolutionise my business.
+Every week brought another “game-changing” tool that was going to revolutionise my business.

 Project management apps.
 Marketing automation platforms.
 AI writing assistants.
 Analytics dashboards.
 CRM systems with “groundbreaking” features.